graphql-perl/GraphQL-Plugin-Convert-OpenAPI/README.md

         Hash-ref mapping from a GraphQL type's field-name to the corresponding OpenAPI property-name.

+    - is\_enum

+        Boolean value indicating whether the type is a [GraphQL::Type::Enum](https://metacpan.org/pod/GraphQL::Type::Enum).

 and returns a closure that can be used as a field resolver.

 # DEBUGGING